 Bandura was able to demonstrate just how powerful this observational learning can be in his classic Bobo doll experiment.
 The experiment involved having children watch video clips of an adult model interacting with a large, inflatable Bobo doll.
 In some clips, the model simply ignored the doll, but in other

 When the children were later allowed to play in a room that included the same Bobo doll, kids who had viewed the video clip with the violent adult model were more likely to imitate the same aggressive actions.
-The experiment demonstrated that kids could learn simply by observation and helped inspire further research on how violence in television, movies and video games affect kids.
+The experiment demonstrated that kids could learn simply by observation and helped inspire further research on how violence in television, movies, and video games affect kids.

 It’s like the old phrase ‘monkey see, monkey do.’
 People watch as others model certain behaviors and then imitate these same actions.

-Observational Learning Examples
+Examples of Observational Learning

 One thing that every parent quickly learns is that children are always watching.
 While it might seem like your daughter is playing peacefully by herself and not paying attention to your conversation, the moment you let a curse word slip she is guaranteed to repeat it – most likely at the worst possible moment.
-So be careful with what you say and do around your kids and remember that they are watching and always learning.

-Fryling, MJ, Johnston, C, & Hayes, LJ.
+Fryling MJ, Johnston C, Hayes LJ.
 Understanding observational learning: An interbehavioral approach.
 Anal Verbal Behav.
 27(1): 191-203; 2011.